 A promotional video for the Globe Longboards brand.

 One of their most popular longboards is the Globe Geminon Drop down longboard which was also recently reviewed.
 This longboard has a mixture of stability and speed that makes it perfect for riders of all types.
 With their emphasis on beautiful design, riders will look good while cruising on this board also.

 Globe also makes a variant of the hugely popular Penny Boards called the Globe HG Bantam.
 These boards are designed to be used only for commuting and can range in quality.
 While Penny Boards can go for over $100, the Globe HG Bantam is cheap and one of the highest quality penny boards on the market.

 Yocaher Skateboards was first established in 1975 and as the name suggests initially made skateboards.
 Based as they were in Chino, CA, they were in prime position to see the longboard come to prominence on the west coast and soon sweep the country.

-Planning their expansion into this market, Yocaher developed their longboard brand using their flagship, Yocaher Drop Through Longboard, which quickly rose to become a top rated beginner board with its cheap price and riding quality.
+Planning their expansion into this market, Yocaher developed their longboard brand using their flagship, Yocaher Drop Down Longboard, which quickly rose to become a top rated beginner board with its cheap price and riding quality.